-If you just unboxed your brand new roller skates and you’re wondering where are the best places to practice roller skating – we’ve got 11 places you can head to RIGHT NOW to get your roller skating fix!
+If you just unboxed your brand new roller skates and you’re wondering where are the best places to practice roller skating – we’ve got 13 places you can head to RIGHT NOW to get your roller skating fix!

 We help lots of beginners get started in roller skating and you may have landed here because this is your first set of roller skates…or maybe it’s been a long time since you last roller skated & you need a little practice.
-Maybe you want to find a relatively quiet place to practice roller skating so as not to draw too much attention to your “newness”.
-We’ve all been there and I totally get it!

 Best Places to Practice Roller Skating